yoelleghesse/Containerized-apps-with-docker/README.md

 This command runs the NGINX container in the background, publishing port 80 on your host machine.

 3. Access the Web App:
-Open your web browser and navigate to http://localhost.
+Grab your IP with "ip a" in the terminal and then open your web browser and paste it in your browser followed by ":8080".
 There should be the default NGINX welcome page.
 ```
 ## Managing Containers and Images:
 Then I learnt how to manage containers and images with the following commands: